AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 ### Goal of this effort

-This document details ongoing requirements and efforts to support the piloting and testing of Bonsai as part of the Allen Brain Observatory pipeline.
+This document details ongoing requirements and efforts related to the piloting and testing of Bonsai as part of the Allen Brain Observatory pipeline.
 We assess here whether and how Bonsai can replace Camstim for controlling both passive viewing and active behavior experiments.
 Bonsai would update visual (or other) stimuli in response to lick and running wheel input, and would need to operate in conjunction with existing software packages, such as WSE, Sync, and Videomon.

 ### Design principles
-Behavioral task designs will be specified as Bonsai workflow files  (.bonsai).
+Behavioral task designs are specified as Bonsai workflow files  (.bonsai).
 These files will be provided by each internal or external scientific team.
 Hardware components of the pipeline will be integrated with existing Bonsai modules and (if necessary) with custom Bonsai packages written in C#.
 Commonly used stimulus types can be saved as reusable workflow elements that can be shared by multiple scientific teams.
 Each package will have a deployed and testing mode, allowing individual packages to emulate normal functions on the experimental rig when the hardware is not available.

 ### Areas for evaluation